Clint Russell, Reed Coverdale & Andrew Stern | From Liberty To Lockdowns & Back | OAP #19

 So I don't know.

-So well, but if you if you look at Michael Burry and what happened with the big short, um, you know, he he was correct in the timing because I knew when the the um variable interest rates were gonna kick in.
+Well, but if you look at Michael Burry and what happened with the big short, he was correct in the timing because I knew when the variable interest rates were going to kick in.

 There was the behavior in the market did not reflect what he predicted initially.

-So it's very possible that Schiff is actually right in all of his claims and predictions, but the market is just totally fixed in such a way that it doesn't reflect real uh the real environment in a in a real-time way, it's just delayed.
+So it's very possible that Schiff is actually right in all of his claims and predictions, but the market is just totally fixed in such a way that it doesn't reflect the real environment in a real-time way.

-And so I mean that's what explain why why he gets it wrong, even though he's right.
+And so, I mean, I can explain why he gets it wrong, even though he's right.

 No, no, that's 100% true.

-But it's it's important if you're gonna be giving people advice that you explain to them that the Federal Reserve and the Federal Government have the capacity to kick this can a lot longer than you believe.
+But it's important if you're going to be giving people advice that you explain to them that the Federal Reserve and the federal government have the capacity to kick this can a lot longer than you believe.

-They printed a ton of money and they they propped the shit up and they kept lowering interest rates to prop the shit up further.
+They printed a ton of money and they propped this shit up and they kept lowering interest rates to prop this shit up further.

 Anybody with an Austrian economics background understands what the problem is, but they should also understand what the Keynesians will do in the meantime.